Entering an industry as a business owner where big companies are already operating in the space is a bold prospect and very intimidating.

 We’re taking the article’s point a little out of context, but this trend is 100 percent applicable to the realm of customer service.
 Small businesses have been noticing for a few years now that the foremost aspect where businesses need to beat their competitors is customer service and support.

-Customers will now drop you like a bad habit if your customer service is lacking, and the large corporations are still catching on to the idea while small businesses and startups have already understood it.
+Customers will drop you like a bad habit if your customer service is lacking, and the large corporations are still catching on to the idea while small businesses & startups have already understood it.

 Give Your Products a Personal Touch